Dante Rezze

 Dante Rezze (born 27 April 1963) is a French former professional racing cyclist.
 He rode in three editions of the Tour de France and two editions of the Giro d'Italia.

+During the 1995 Tour de France, he was one of five riders involved in the crash that killed Fabio Casartelli.
+Crashing into a ravine, Rezze suffered bruises and abandoned the Tour.